j-rosas/mdef/docs/seminars/Term 2/Design Studio.md

 ##### Design Intervention 2.0

-"To enable people to create,record, and reproduce music easily, accesible, by creating a stand alone open source system without the need of a computer or any complex and expensive device."
+The second version of the design intervention will be to enable people to create, record, and reproduce music easily, accesible, by creating a stand alone open source system without the need of a computer or any complex and expensive device or software.

-Communities:
+**Communities:**

 ![](../images/DI2_01.png)

+The community search is open wide to three main subjects, Music exploration, nature and tech projects, and audiovisual installations, where is a interaction between the musical work and people.

+Related to people, I have found that I have a lot of musical connection with people in Barcelona, Some profesional musicians, and people that I had work with, in musical instruments.

+Also I had added music spaces that will be able to collaborate to make a public intervention, near my house.
+In gracia, there is a place called, Soda acustic, where every thursday, they make an experimental music session, just before jams sessions.

 State of the art: